 India advantage

-• Introduced the Product linked incentive (PLI) with an outlay of USD27 Bn for 13 sectors
+• The Product Linked Incentive (PLI) scheme announced with an outlay of USD27 billion for 14 sectors

-• Set up a USD1.4 Tn National Infrastructure Pipeline (NIP) for infrastructure development
+• A USD1.4 trillion National Infrastructure Pipeline (NIP) set up for infrastructure development

-• Launched the Export Promotion Capital Goods (EPCG) scheme for duty-free import of capital goods
+• Export Promotion Capital Goods (EPCG) scheme launched for duty-free import of capital goods

-• India, Japan, and Australia launched the Supply Chain Resilience Initiative (SCRI) to build resilient supply chains in the Indo-Pacific region
+• Supply Chain Resilience Initiative (SCRI) launched, along with Japan and Australia, to build resilient supply chains in the Indo-Pacific region

-• Launched the PM Gati Shakti National Master Plan, powered by clean energy and driven by seven engines, namely roads, railways, airports, ports, mass transport, waterways, and logistics infrastructure.
+• The PM Gati Shakti National Master Plan launched, which is powered by clean energy and driven by seven engines, namely roads, railways, airports, ports, mass transport, waterways and logistics infrastructure

 What makes India a favourable manufacturing destination?